robcarver17/skipperman/docs/ideas.md

 ### Basic - to do:

 - nicer CSS
-- add ad hoc volunteers not included in entry list
-- create a volunteer rota, manage it, and report on it
-- volunteer view should show list of events volunteer allocated to
-- event view should summarise volunteer rota numbers
+- report on a volunteer rota

 - anything that is displayed on screen can be exported to .csv eg reg details, volunteer rota (and imported...???)
+- all pdf reports should have csv counterparts
 - identify if events have food, merch, etc so don't get irrelevant fields coming up
 - maintain ticksheets, print and record ticks
 - print roll call lists and contact details